Adelemphii/QOLCommands/README.md

 # QOLCommands
 A simple grouping of "Quality of Life" commands in one repo.
 Feel free to add on to this.

-**If players 'cannot sleep' as in are forced out of the bed, you need to set the "essentials.sleepingignored" permission to false**
-## Notes:

 ## Commands
 - /walk - Slows players to a 'walking' speed set in the config
 - /walk (number) - Allows players to choose a speed between 0 and .2